kshannn/react_art_gallery/README.md

 _Limitations and future implementations_
 * In the future, I would like to implement pagination so that users can click through the pages to browse the art posts instead of scrolling.
 This also relieves the load on the database and web application by limiting the number of results returned.

+* In the future, I would like to implement a user account feature so as to keep track of the art posted, reviews made, and posts liked by each user.
+To further encourage reviews from users, I would also like to implement a point system whereby users will gain points to unlock site benefits upon leaving a review on an art post.
+This is possible to keep track with the implementation of a user account feature.

 ## Testing